MettyS/yamma-api-scraper/README.md

 npm install

+touch .env <- check discord in #resources for the variables to paste here

-npm run dev - npm start is not currently configured with nodemon to ignore output file changes
+npm run dev <- npm start is not currently configured with nodemon to ignore output file changes